konveyor/kai/docs/contrib/dev_environment.md

 binaries.

-Now whenever you make a change, you can rebuild the project and restart from within the ide extension.
+Now whenever you make a change, you can rebuild the project and restart from within the IDE extension.

 <!--

 NOTE(@JonahSussman): We should add this back once the solution server exists.

-Next, open a new terminal run the postgres container via podman:
+Next, open a new terminal and run the Postgres container via podman:

 ```sh
 make run-postgres
 ```

-Finally, return to your previous terminal run the Kai server:
+Finally, return to your previous terminal and run the Kai server:

 ```sh
 make run-server